desec-io/desec-stack/README.md

     1. From the PyCharm menu, select Run › Edit Configurations and select the "Django tests" template from the list.
         1. Open the Environment Variables dialog.
 Copy the contents of the `.env` file and paste it here.
+        2. Add an environment variable with the name `DESECSTACK_DJANGO_TEST` and the value `1`.
-        2. Fill the Custom Settings field with the path to the `settings_quick_test` module.
+        3. Fill the Custom Settings field with the path to the `settings_quick_test` module.
+        4. At the bottom in the "Before launch" sections, add an "External tool" with the following settings:
+           - Name: `Postgres Test Container`
+           - Program: `docker-compose`
+           - Arguments: `-f docker-compose.yml -f docker-compose.test-api.yml up -d dbapi`

     1. To see if the test configuration is working, right click on the api folder in the project view and select Run Test.
+       (Note that the first attempt may fail in case the `dbapi` container does not start up fast enough.
+In that case, just try again.)

     1. To use code inspection, click on Inspect Code… in PyCharm's Code menu and add a local custom scope with the following pattern: